ThinkportRepo/azure_data_lake_tutorial/README.md

     - What is the main difference between csv and parquet?
   - Step 2: Now we want to upload multiple csv file and check whether the entries are new or have to be updated.
     - Define a primary key in csv.
 No actual todo just ensure that your csv has a column with unique values. **SIMPLIFICATION**: use fixed naming in the notebook. hence, if you update the raw csv, use the same name.
-    - Create the following databricks nb: read the transform parquet and the raw parquet.
-Check whether there are new or updated columns.
-If there are new or updated, append it in transform.
-Do not upload records which have not changed.
-Incl a upload timestame in the meta column.
+    - Create the following databricks nb:
+      - read the transform parquet and the raw csv.
+      - Check whether there are new or updated entries (rows).
+If there are new or updated rows, append it in the transform parquet.
+Do not upload records which have not been changed.
+      - Incl a upload timestame as the new meta column in transfom parquet.
 - Databricks Notebook from Transform to Serving
   - Collect the transform parquet and store only the newest records in serving